Porch Pirates: Exploring Experiences With Stolen Packages

 The difference between catching a culprit and having to accept that a package is gone forever often lies in home security features.
 Doorbell cameras have helped numerous homeowners catch package thieves and even led to their arrests.
 But for the majority of people, it seems it took a stolen package to convince them to install home security features.
 Sixty-seven percent of people didn't have any security features before their package was stolen, but nearly 30% installed new features after they lost their goods.

-While less than a third of people made no changes at all, the ones who opted for new security features tended to choose security cameras and video doorbells.
+While less than a third of people made no changes at all, the ones who opted for new security features tended to choose outdoor security cameras and video doorbell cameras.
 And according to an experiment by the world's largest online retailer, cameras may help tremendously.
 In 2018, Amazon teamed up with local police in numerous cities to increase security and put an end to porch pirates.
 Using GPS trackers, doorbell cameras, and fake packages, the police were able to use still images from surveillance cameras to make several arrests.
 Even without police-made bait, nearly 1 in 6 people caught a porch pirate after installing home security features.

 The holidays are supposed to be filled with joy – and, for many, presents – but porch pirates can put a damper on the occasion.
 As e-commerce becomes more popular, the number of packages stolen will rise along with it.
 And while the holidays may see the most action, pirates can strike at any time of the year, often snagging packages with clothes and accessories, electronics, and home goods.
 With vigilance, package tracking, and home security features, porch pirates can be caught and brought to justice.